Hghn02/Waser-Wurret/README.md

 [See his work here](https://alexwan9.myportfolio.com/waser-wurret-1)

 ## Web Interface
 We implemented our web interface using sockets and threading.
-The web interface was run in a separate loop then the main loop.
+The web interface was run in a separate loop than the main loop.
 Here is a picture of our web interface:

 <img src="Screenshot 2024-12-17 231104.png" width="550" height="700">